 You’re more able to avoid mindlessly grazing or turning to food to regulate your feelings.

-Assured of your destination, you’re more likely to relax, work with yourself and reduce naturally to the size your body determines.
+Assured of your destination, you’re more likely to relax and work with yourself to resolve your issues.

 When you’re committed wholeheartedly to your destination, you’re motivated to identify your personal pitfalls and work to resolve them.
 Rather than surrendering to negative thoughts that hold you back, it’s easier to fling them away from you like a frisbee because they don’t help you to get where you’re going.